Majorization-Minimization Networks for Inverse Problems: An Application to EEG Imaging: Application: ESI problem

 Spatial source configurations are generated in the same manner as in the SEREEGA dataset, using localized extended patches of neighboring dipoles, ensuring consistent spatial characteristics across datasets.
 In contrast to the Gaussian waveforms used in SEREEGA, temporal dynamics are governed by the underlying NMM equations, resulting in more complex, nonstationary time courses.
 Each simulated signal contains $500$ time samples.
 As with the SEREEGA dataset, $10{,}000$ samples are generated and split into training and validation sets using an $80\%/20\%$ ratio.

-Together, these two datasets provide complementary testbeds for evaluating the proposed learned MM solver: SEREEGA offers a standardized benchmark with controlled temporal structure, while the NMM simulations probe performance under biologically plausible and highly nonlinear dynamics.
+Together, these two datasets provide complementary testbeds for evaluating MM-Net: SEREEGA offers a standardized benchmark with controlled temporal structure, while the NMM simulations probe performance under biologically plausible and highly complex dynamics.